-Do not resent yourself or what you see, as the resistance of resentment permits stress to continue taking its toll on your body, and it keeps you separated from your center of dignity.
-Don't loathe or become disgusted with yourself when you still see yourself still reacting, getting upset or messing up.
+Do not resent yourself or what you observe about yourself, as the resistance of resentment permits stress to continue taking its toll on your body, and it keeps you separated from your center of dignity.

+Don't loathe or become disgusted with yourself when you see yourself still reacting, getting upset, or messing up.
 Just stand back and observe what is still wrong with yourself.
-If you resent yourself, it is your old ego trying to change things.
-Patiently with what you cannot change.
+If you resent yourself, it is your old ego way of trying to change things.
+Patiently bear with what you cannot change.